A Major Paper on Liquified Natural Gas Emissions Is Riddled with Errors

 3. Fugitive pipeline methane emissions abroad

 Another issue is Howarth’s citation of a 2018 paper in Science by Alvarez et al. in which Howarth assumes a methane leakage rate of 0.32% in destination country pipeline infrastructure between regasification and power plant facilities.
 Except, that article is on methane emissions within the U.S. oil and gas supply chain, not from pipelines abroad, and nowhere in the main text or supplementary information is the figure 0.32% mentioned.
 Howarth does not specify details on his derivation.
-For reference, the 2019 Department of Energy NETL report assumes 0.009% fugitive methane losses from importing country pipelines—two orders of magnitude less than Howarth.
-I have nevertheless used Howarth’s value in my “Howarth Corrected” scenario methodology.
+The fugitive methane losses from domestic pipelines from the 2019 Department of Energy NETL report is between 0.27% and 0.31%.
+The NETL report does not consider methane leakage in importing countries.
+I have used Howarth’s value in my “Howarth Corrected” scenario methodology.***

 4. Mistaken LNG shipping distances